Get Movavi Screen Recorder with a 30% discount!

 Make sure there’s a place where you can communicate with students between the lessons.
 Try using the networking tool provided by your eLearning platform or even a simple WhatsApp chat.
 Invite students for discussions on a regular basis, post interesting information, and share new data there.

 To work productively with students, you should ensure that you yourself feel comfortable.
-If you’ve never worked remotely before, you’ll probably have to set up a working space.
+If you’ve never worked remotely before via ethernet cable or WiFi connection, you’ll probably have to set up a working space.
 You want this space to be friendly and inviting, but at the same time kind of bland.
 Make sure there’s a lot of natural light, and your chair and table are ergonomic and comfortable.
 To find more tips on working remotely and setting up your workspace, read our recent article on working productively from home.